 Why the Why is so important

-When you why an animal died, not only does it help you from a practical stand point, it also helps you heal.
-I think that’s because it can be a learning opportunity or simply because it absolves guilt.
+When you know why an animal died, not only does it help you from a practical stand point, it also helps you heal.
+I think that it’s because it can be a learning opportunity or simply because it absolves guilt.
 Either way I think it helps us heal while dealing with the death of our favorite animals.

 Texas was my favorite goat.
 He was unbelievably vocal and would sing to me every time I came home from literally anywhere.
 Whether I was gone for a 24hr shift or a ride to the grocery store, it was always the same.
 He would bleat at me until I came to love on him.
 That was the best part of coming home.